Norzagaray: Tourism

-Today, the town of Norzagaray is quickly rising in terms of commercial and economic status with tourist potentials.
 "Bakas" which is on a portion of the Angat River is recognized as one of the busiest places in the locality, particularly during summertime.
 People from distant towns often visit the place for relaxation.
-Other popular potion of Angat River are "Bitbit" and "Maramo" located on the upper potion of the river.
+Other popular portions of Angat River are "Bitbit" and "Maramo" located on the upper potion of the river.

-Another potential spot for tourism is the Angat Watershed Forest Reserve where the Angat River Hydroelectric Plant or Angat Dam is located.
+Another landmark is the Angat Watershed Forest Reserve where the Angat River Hydroelectric Plant or Angat Dam is located.
 The dam is the biggest hydroelectric plant the National Power Corporation (NPC) has ever constructed in terms of power capacity within the entire Philippines.
 Because of Angat Dam's size, its reservoir sinks to critical levels during the dry season necessitating the need for cloud seeding in some years.
 The 37 km reservoir of this hydroelectric plant is covered with forests producing a cool climate.

 Another is the Pinagrealan Cave located in Barangay Bigte.
 This cave is a subterranean network of caverns extending more than a kilometer deep.
 The Katipunero Revolutionaries during the war against Spain used it as a camp in 1896 and again during the Filipino-American War in 1898 as hideout of General Emilio Aguinaldo (the First President of the Philippines).
 It was also used as a sanctuary by the Japanese Imperial Army when the Philippines was liberated by joint Filipino and American Forces.

-There are still other sites with tourism potential in the locality.
-However, some of these places are located in remote areas of the town, which are inaccessible to motor vehicles, therefore in need of immediate attention.

-Historical and Cultural Heritage

-The natives are religious and hear Mass or pray at places of worship, especially Catholic and Iglesia Ni Cristo churches.
-The town also remembers the 31 heroes of the Revolution.